Dentist

 Professional development

 Following successful completion of this course, you may enter a practice as either a self-employed associate or an assistant employed on a salary basis.
 Alternatively, you could enter dental core training (DCT) for a period of up to three years.
-It is popular for graduates to undertake one year of DCT training to increase their skills and experience in an area such as oral and maxillofacial surgery, which they then take back to working in a practice.
+It's a popular option for graduates to undertake one year of DCT training to increase their skills and experience in an area such as oral and maxillofacial surgery, which they then take back to working in a practice.

 If you want to consider a career as a hospital consultant, you'll need to take further specialist training in a hospital setting.
 Courses for specialist qualifications in areas such as orthodontics, implant dentistry and aesthetic dentistry are available.
 For details, consult the: